blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 After negotiation with the Data Subject during Data Capture, the superprivate System applies metadata to the Data Capture to indicate concrete consents and limitations that it wants to respect in run-time of data processing.

-Even if a less than superprivate System does not want to dynamically negotiate consent, it can stil benefit from this data structure in roder to show (fragment by fragment) the policies in place.
+Even if a less than superprivate System does not want to dynamically negotiate consent, it can still benefit from this data structure in order to show (fragment by fragment) the policies in place.
 The information obligation during capture (as defined by GDPR.13 and GDPR.14) is currently mostly achieved by Privacy Policies (that nobody ever reads).
 The inform-as-you-capture paradigm works as tooltip (or equivalent interface element), more adapted to the actual demonstration of transparency.

 ## References